 There’s no better feeling than sleeping under the stars and being at one with nature in the great outdoors.
 However, we must emphasise that wild camping in the Lake District is not allowed unless you seek permission from the landowner beforehand.
-That said, there are some fabulous wild camping spots in the Lake District that provide an unforgettable experience for anyone with a sense of adventure and a passion for outdoor adventure.
+That said, there are some fabulous wild camping spots in the Lake District that provide an unforgettable experience for anyone with a sense of adventure and a passion for

 Wild Camping Etiquette